extremq/tools/README.md

 ```

 # League of Legends Matches
 A tool to get the matches of a League of Legends player.
+You can export the data to csv or excel.
+You will need:
+- Summoner name
+- Region
+- Start date (optional - defaults to today)
+- End date (optional - defaults to today)
+- Output file (optional - defaults to `output.csv`)

+Also, the Riot API limits the number of matches you can get to 100.
+For this reason,
+the tool will wait for the rate limit to reset and then get the next 100 matches.

 Requires Riot Games API key.
 You can get one [here](https://developer.riotgames.com/).